Skip to content

 Built on open source

-Install the CLI, run axint init, and you're 60 seconds from your first published template.
+Install the CLI, run axint init, publish.